Addressing health inequalities: the role of speech and language therapy

 Different types of institutional biases exist, for example systemic racism, homophobia, transphobia, classism or ableism.

-Typically, these biases arise from the design of our healthcare systems and the paradigms in which they operate under, which may foster and perpetuate discriminatory beliefs and values (Hui, Latif, Hinsliff-Smith Chen, 2020).
+Typically, these biases arise from the design of our healthcare systems and the paradigms which they operate under, which may foster and perpetuate discriminatory beliefs and values (Hui, Latif, Hinsliff-Smith Chen, 2020).
 Thus, a system and workforce develop which are unable to deliver equitable care (Bailey et al, 2017).

 ‘Systemic’ or ‘institutional’ racism refers to “how ideas of white superiority are captured in everyday thinking at a systems level: taking in the big picture of how society operates, rather than looking at one-on-one interactions.”
 (O’Dowd, 2020).